siegeon/magic.lambda.scheduler/README.md

 complexity you wish for when to repeat a task.
 If a task is not successfully executed during its due date, a log entry will be created, supplying the exception, and the id of your task.

+A background thread will be used for executing scheduled tasks, and only _one_ background thread - Which implies that no tasks will ever be executing in parallel, to avoid thread starvation, due to logical errors in your schedules.

 ## Deleting a task

 Use the **[wait.tasks.delete]** signal to delete a task.
 An example can be found below.